 Supervision and review

 You are training to be a tertiary specialist in PRM, and will be expected to be active in fostering research during your consultant career.
-You are therefore expected to gain research experience during your training.
 This may already have happened prior to grid entry, but if you do not currently have any research experience you should consider how you will achieve this aspect of training.
 A period out of programme for research (OOPR) is possible during Grid training but you must convince your supervisors, including the Regional Advisor and Regional Academic Advisor that it is a suitable project, with defined training objectives for you, and with a likelihood of a higher degree resulting from it.

 Completion of training